 3) Overhead Reach

-For all stretches maintain a neutral lumbar spine and do not mash low back into floor
+For all stretches maintain a neutral lumbar spine and do not mash low back into the floor

-1) Single Leg Hamstring Stretch (Use squat rack or door jam.)
+1) Single-Leg Hamstring Stretch (Use a squat rack or door jam.)

 2) Hip Opening